Help us shape a sustainable urban future for Northeast India

 Through workshops, campaigns, and collaborative projects, we aim to nurture climate-conscious citizens and integrate sustainability into everyday urban living.
 Our approach is both practical and educational: not only do we propose climate-smart solutions, but we also ensure that people have the knowledge and motivation to adopt them.

-In essence, our work at Purvca Foundation is not scattered across many goals but sharply focused on where we can create the most meaningful impact — making cities safer, healthier, and more climate-resilient.
-Through our interventions, we seek to connect the dots between mobility, health, and climate action, ensuring that our cities in North Eastern India and beyond evolve into spaces where people and the planet coexist sustainably.
+In essence, our work at Purvca Foundation is not scattered across many goals but sharply focused on where we can create the most meaningful impact — making cities safer, healthier, more climate-resilient, and economically inclusive.
+Through our interventions, we seek to connect the dots between mobility, health, climate action, and livelihoods, ensuring that our cities in North Eastern India and beyond evolve into spaces where people and the planet coexist sustainably.

-By focusing on these specific SDG targets—safe, sustainable mobility (SDG 11.2), reducing road traffic injuries (SDG 3.6), and embedding climate action into policy and public consciousness (SDG 13.2 & 13.3)—PURVCA Foundation positions itself at the intersection of mobility, health, safety, and climate resilience.
+By focusing on these specific SDG targets—safe, sustainable mobility (SDG 11.2, 11.3, 116 & 11.7), reducing road traffic injuries (SDG 3.6), embedding climate action into policy and public consciousness (SDG 13.2 & 13.3), and enabling livelihood generation through sustainable mobility (SDG 8.3 & 8.6)—PURVCA Foundation positions itself at the intersection of mobility, health, safety, climate resilience, and economic opportunity.

-Our work may be localized in North Eastern India, but the impact we seek is global in its relevance: healthier citizens, safer streets, and cities that actively respond to the challenges of climate change.
+Our work may be localized in North Eastern India, but the impact we seek is global in its relevance: healthier citizens, safer streets, more inclusive livelihoods, and cities that actively respond to the challenges of climate change.